jorgegilramos/hdpi-detector/README.md

 if (Detector.hdpi) {
   // The user has a hdpi display
 } else {
-  // The user a non-hdpi display
+  // The user has a non-hdpi display
 }
 ```